 Once the tallest building in the world, Lincoln Cathedral proudly and confidently announces itself to all who visit with it being visible from miles away no matter from which direction you arrive in the city.
 The majestic cathedral dominates the city skyline (sitting 83 metres tall on top of a 50 metre ridge) and serves as ‘the north star’; you can’t get lost if you can see the cathedral.

 This has to be without doubt one of the most beautiful and breathtaking cathedrals in all of the United Kingdom.
 Important restoration and conservation work has finally come to an end on the cathedral’s West Front (and most impressive face) so you can now see the cathedral without scaffolding for the first time since 2016.
 There’s a brand new visitor centre to take advantage of and you can visit the main areas of the cathedral without charge though donations are welcome and encouraged.
+This is without doubt one of my favourite things to do in Lincoln; every time I’m home you can bet there’s a walk around the cathedral involved.

 To explore the cathedral properly and to take part in a guided floor tour, the admission fee for adults is £9.